 Things to do in Vienna October 2023: As Vienna gears up its cultural offer before the busy winter season, there is much deserved entertainment to look forward to.
 Surprisingly for a quiet month, you will find a string of amazing seasonal concerts, a film festival, great exhibition and the enlarged Sigmund Freud Museum.
 If you are around at the end of October, join the Austrian National Day Parade!

-Things to do in Vienna October 2020.
-Actually, this event aims at encouraging local Viennese to visit more museums, but there is no reason you shouldn’t benefit from it.
-You can spend a night at more than 700 Vienna Museums and galleries with one ticket only!
+Things to do in Vienna October 2023.
+Actually, the Lange Nacht der Museen was set up to encourage locals to visit more museums.
+However, there is no reason you shouldn’t benefit from it.
+With one ticket only you can spend a night at more than 700 Vienna Museums and galleries!